Home Mr Old Man Lifestyle Partial Confirmation under UCP 600: Is It Allowed?

 dsc05135

 I hope all is well on your side.
-I have a query on L/C confirmation and was referred by some Vietnamese counterparts to you as you are the Trade Finance expert in Vietnam.
+I have a query on L/C confirmation and was referred by some Vietnamese counterparts to you as you are a Trade Finance expert in Vietnam.

-I wanted to ask you if you have across partial confirmation for L/Cs.
-According to some colleagues, that have told me that according to UCP 600, partial confirmation is not allowed.
+I would like to ask whether you have come across partial confirmation of L/Cs.
+According to some colleagues, UCP 600 does not allow partial confirmation.

-Assuming that there is a case of an L/C for the construction of a big infrastructure project.
-The L/C amount is more than USD100mil and the expiry of L/C is approx. 30 months.
-Will it be possible for confirming bank to add partial confirmation to the L/C assuming that the beneficiary only wants to cover partial risk of the L/C?
+Assume there is an L/C issued for the construction of a large infrastructure project.
+The L/C amount exceeds USD 100 million and the expiry is approximately 30 months.
+Would it be possible for a confirming bank to add confirmation to only part of the L/C amount, if the beneficiary wishes to cover only partial risk?

 Best regards,